Fall Opening Amid Coronavirus

 The Fall 2020 semester will have more options than ever before for students as they decide which learning environments best suit their needs.
 We will offer a blended course schedule that includes a wide variety of course delivery methods.
 Students will have the opportunity to choose from online classes, hybrid classes, and face-to-face classes.

 Each college class will offer some or all of these learning options, and students may choose their preference when registering for classes.
 Courses requiring laboratory skills will be offered in person with a limited number of students at a time.
-The laboratory environments will require students and faculty to observe social distancing protocols as well as wearing mask coverings when appropriate.
+The laboratory environments will strongly encourage students and faculty to observe social distancing protocols as well as wearing mask coverings when appropriate.

 All of our campuses now have new plexiglass shields installed in areas where students, faculty, and staff frequently interact face to face, as well as social distancing guidelines marked throughout each campus.